curityio/nginx_oauth_proxy_module/README.md

 #### Web Origin Checks

-For other methods, the plugin first reads the `Origin HTTP Header`, which is sent by all modern browsers.\
+For other methods, the plugin first reads the `Origin HTTP Header`, sent by all modern browsers.\
 If this does not contain a trusted value the request is immediately rejected with a 401 response.\

 #### Cross Site Request Forgery Checks

-After user login the SPA receives an HTTP Only encrypted cookie called `example-csrf` from the main Token Handler API.\
+The process is as follows, though the exact identifiers depend on the configured cookie prefix:

-Whenever the SPA then loads it also receives an `csrf-token` JSON value, which stays the same for the authenticated session.\
+- After user login the browser receives an `example-csrf` cookie from the main Token Handler API.
-This must be sent as a request header called `x-example-csrf` on data changing commands (POST, PUT, PATCH, DELETE).\
+- Whenever the SPA loads it receives a `csrf-token`, which stays the same for the authenticated session.
-Both values must be received by the NGINX module, which verifies that they have the same value, and returns 401 otherwise.\
+- This must be sent as a `x-example-csrf` request header on data changing commands (POST, PUT, PATCH, DELETE).
-The exact values of the cookie and header used will be determined by the cookie prefix configured.
+- The cookie and header value must be the same or the module returns a 401 error response.

 #### Access Token Handling

-Once other checks have completed, both GETs and data changing commands process the access token.\
+Once other checks have completed, the module process the access token cookie.\
-The `-at` cookie is decrypted, after which the token is forwarded to the downstream API in the standard header:
+The `-at` cookie is decrypted, after which the token is forwarded to the downstream API:

 ```text
 Authorization Bearer 42665300-efe8-419d-be52-07b53e208f46
 ```

-It is recommended to use opaque reference tokens so that encrypted cookies do not exceed NGINX max header sizes.\
+If you use opaque reference tokens the encrypted cookies will not exceed NGINX default header sizes.\
-If large JWTs are used, then the token handler pattern still works but these NGINX properties may need extending:
+If large JWTs are used, then these NGINX properties may need to use larger than default values:

 - proxy_buffers
 - proxy_buffer_size